 Enhanced Oversight by Friends of Ngong Road

 In 2017, we created a finance committee to govern and oversee financial activities in Kenya.
-Committee members include the partner at KKCO (NRCF’s accounting provider in Kenya), the CFO, treasurer and accountant of FoNR, board members from both FoNR and NRCF and the program director of NRCF.
-The committee meets monthly to review actual results versus budget, major procurement requests from the NRCF procurement process, planned funding and necessary adjustments, potential control issues and proposed remediation plans.
+Committee members include the partner at KKCO (NRCF’s accounting provider in Kenya), the CFO, treasurer and accountant of FoNR, board members from both FoNR and NRCF, and the program director of NRCF.
+The committee meets monthly to review actual results versus budget, major procurement requests from the NRCF procurement process, planned funding and necessary adjustments, potential control issues, and proposed remediation plans.

-To further strengthen our processes, FoNR hired a part-time, consultant CFO with experience working in the non-profit sector in the U.S. and internationally to ensure effective implementation of financial controls in Kenya and to monitor progress on audit findings from 2015 and 2016.
+To further strengthen our processes, FoNR hired a part-time, consultant CFO with experience working in the non-profit sector in the U.S. and internationally to ensure the effective implementation of financial controls in Kenya and to monitor progress on audit findings from 2015 and 2016.
 She got up-to-speed on organization processes in September through November 2017 and spent ten days in Kenya in December 2017.
-During her seven month assignment she:
+During her seven-month assignment she: